top of page

 The EX30 Isn’t Small, It’s Just Right

-The Volvo EX30 is finally (almost) here with the Swedish marque commencing deliveries on its much-hyped entry-level model at the end of the year.
-First available is the costlier dual-motor variant, followed by the single motor that originally captured headlines due to its low $36K starting price.
+The Volvo EX30 is finally here.
+The Swedish marque will commence deliveries of its much-hyped entry-level model at the end of 2024.
+First available is the costlier dual-motor variant, followed by the single motor, which originally captured headlines due to its low $36K starting price.

 Source: Volvo Cars Media